memfault/interrupt/_posts/2022-11-28-swig-for-c-and-lua.md

 [C] Finished
 ```

 It worked!
-Lua was able to modify our enum, integer, string and boolean.
+Lua was able to modify our enum, integer, string, and boolean.
 To get a peek under the hood, let’s use a well-known Lua [inspect](https://github.com/kikito/inspect.lua) library, which gives us information about objects.

 After importing the library with `require`, we add two lines to `processStruct`: